Mat1eub/MultithreadedApplicationsEvaluation/README.md

 ### Folders

-* `headers` folder, contains the fonctions' signatures and their documentation (make sure to enable IntelliSense to get function documentation on hover)
+* `include` folder, contains headers with the fonctions' signatures and their documentation,
-* `results` folder which contains graphs for the evaluation of performance
+* `results` folder which contains data files, graphs from our execution and the python program we used to make those graphs (don't forget to change the path to `your_graphs` directory),
-* `scripts` folder will contains the python scripts to make graphs and calculation of the evaluation
+* `scripts` folder will contains the python scripts to make graphs and calculation of the evaluation,
-* `src` folder is where we put all our code, every task is separated in a single file with the name of the problem and the main file centralizes all the functions and is responsible for launching the threads for each problem.
+* `src` folder is where we put all our code, you can inspect the code and see comments where we thought one would need a quick explanation for a better comprehension.

 ### Makefile